 Spend your pesos shopping for crafts and artisan goods

 Head to the colorful town square in Sayulita to shop for crafts, handmade jewelry, textiles, paintings, and prints.
 Vendors display hand-embroidered stuffed animals and multi-hued beaded bracelets, while galleries, boutiques, and surf shops lining the streets offer an air-conditioned shopping experience.
 Nearby, the town of San Pancho is home to scaled-back shops, plus machete-wielding vendors ready to slice open a coconut or fresh oyster for your slurping consumption.

 Feast on birria tacos and the freshest pescado

 Before the quesobirria took over TikTok, the birria taco reigned supreme in this region of Mexico.
 Often made with slow-cooked goat meat (though sometimes with beef, lamb, or even fish), birria tacos are hearty, slightly spicy, and served at street stalls, as well as along the roads between towns in the region.
-Every local has a favorite spot, so ask for their recommendations, or just veer towards the crowds in a self-led taco tour.
+Every local has a favorite spot, so ask for their recommendations, or just veer toward the crowds in a self-led taco tour.

-Swim with whale sharks
+Swim (or sail) with whales and sharks

 Whales visit the warm waters surrounding Riviera Nayarit from December through March.
 Small boat tours with marine biologists help you spot humpbacks as they blow water, flip, and even breach (i.e. jump out of the water).
 Other bonuses of these boat trips?
 Dolphin spotting and bird watching.
 Book a voyage from Nuevo Vallarta, Bucerías, Punta Mita or Sayulita.
 Don’t worry if you get seasick—whales can also often be spotted from shore in the prime season.